Stapo/Lite-DayZ-Private-Server/README.md

 Known Bugs
 ----------

- - If you find any bugs or have any issues, please submit them [here] (https://github.com/Stapo/DayZ-Private-Server-Lite/issues).
+ - If you find any bugs or have any issues related to this server pack, please submit them [here] (https://github.com/Stapo/DayZ-Private-Server-Lite/issues).

 Common Issues
 -------------